koleaby4/smart-choice/README.md

 # User stories (requirements) and tracking progress

-We used [github's issues](https://github.com/koleaby4/smart-choice/issues) functionality to capture requirements, bugs and track progress.
+We used [github's issues](https://github.com/koleaby4/smart-choice/issues) functionality to capture requirements, bugs and track progress.<br>
-Labels were used for grouping tickets into: NFR(non-functional requirements) and Bugs.
+Labels were used for grouping tickets into: NFR(non-functional requirements) and Bugs.<br>
 All unlabeled tickets are treated as functional requirements.

 ## Wireframes
 Where useful/needed, wireframes were provided.<br>